maxime1992/pizza-sync/README.md

 - [ ] Improve the layout (theme, responsiveness, logo, ...)
 - [ ] Angular universal ?
 Having a super fast init would be awesome !
-- [ ] Add a timer to block the orders when it reaches 0
-- [ ] Randomly select someone to call the pizzeria
 - [ ] Create a PWA with at least a service worker to cache the assets
 - [ ] Add mocks to run the app without the backend
 - [ ] Deploy the app on Github pages (needs mocks first)